DILiS-lab/pepermint/README.md

 `python preprocessing.py`

-This loads the datasets, runs the preprocessing and saves the preprocessed datasets to `data/datasets_preprocessed`.
+This loads the datasets, runs the preprocessing, and saves the preprocessed datasets to `data/datasets_preprocessed`.
 Generated sequence embeddings are cached.
-To speed up the embedding generation on the first run, you might consider downloading [this file](https://drive.google.com/file/d/1uEtNgq_sAdE24rp-X7c4CXeCeaEel1Aa/view?usp=sharing) containing the already cached embeddings and place it inside the root repository folder.
+To speed up the embedding generation on the first run, you might consider downloading already generated and cached embeddings from Zenodo.
+To do so download the [sequence_embedding_cache.h5](https://zenodo.org/records/11216899/files/sequence_embedding_cache.h5?download=1) file and place it inside the root repository folder.

 ### Imputation
 To run both the competitor imputation methods and our newly proposed deep neural network for imputation on the preprocessed datasets, just run `imputation.py` (running all imputation methods on all datasets might take several hours and should be done on a system with enough GPU memory for neural network training and prediction).